elatella/generic-delivery-pipeline-gui/concept.md

 This document does not attempt to:

-* to specify a concrete technical implementation
+* specify a concrete technical implementation

 ## Specification